cbcrg/tcoffee/docs/tcoffee_manual.rst

 Downstream Analysis Using MSAs
 ******************************

-Trees/Clustering based on protein 3D structures
+Clustering/Trees based on protein 3D structures
 ===============================================
-This section describes tree estimation procedure based on the comparison of internal distances.
-One particular mode (T-RMSD) have been develop for this purpose only however, there are many other options to do so.
-On the other hand,T-RMSD makes it possible to estimate a tree using either contact conservation or differences in internal distances as a measure of similarity bewtween protein or RNA sequences.
+This section describes tree estimation procedure based on the comparison of intramolecular distances.
+One particular mode (T-RMSD) have been develop for this purpose yet there are many other options to do so.
+On the other hand,T-RMSD makes it possible to estimate a tree using either contact conservation or differences in internal distances as a measure of similarity between protein or RNA sequences.
 The trees thus estimated can be bootsrapped or further analyzed like regular phylogenetic trees.
 T-RMSD also makes it possible to estimate the local support of any structural alignment (i.e. each individual column) for either a full tree or any pre-defined sub-group contained within the dataset.

 Generating a tree based on structural distances
 -----------------------------------------------